influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/language/lexical-elements.md

 ```

 String literals are also interpolated for embedded expressions to be evaluated as strings.
-Embedded expressions are enclosed in curly brackets (`{}`).
+Embedded expressions are enclosed in a dollar sign and curly braces (`${}`).
 The expressions are evaluated in the scope containing the string literal.
-The result of an expression is formatted as a string and replaces the string content between the brackets.
+The result of an expression is formatted as a string and replaces the string content between the braces.
 All types are formatted as strings according to their literal representation.
 A function `printf` exists to allow more precise control over formatting of various types.
 To include the literal curly brackets within a string they must be escaped.